ACT® Registration – Test Dates & Cost for 2025

 4. Use a credit/debit card or an online money transfer method to pay the test fee

-Make sure that you are registering at least three to four weeks before the test date.
+Register at least 3 to 4 weeks before the test date.
 If you register after the deadline, you will need to pay the late registration fee.

 To make changes to your ACT registration, log in to your MyACT account and choose the “Make Changes to Your Registration” option, or call ACT Registration at 319-337-1270.
 The revisions that can be made to your test registration are: